Contents

-- Royal Museums Greenwich Astronomy Photographer of the Year Competition
+- Astronomy Photographer of the Year

-- Atik Cameras Astrophotography Competition
+- Optolong Astrophotography Competition

 - nPAE Astrophotography Competition

-- South Downs National Park Astrophotography Competition
+- South Downs Astrophotography Competition

-- Astrofest Astrophotography Competition and Exhibition
+- Astrofest Astrophotography Competition

 - David Malin Awards

-Royal Museums Greenwich Astronomy Photographer of the Year Competition
+Astronomy Photographer of the Year

 For the past few years, Skies & Scopes has done a detailed analysis of the winning images, which covers which type of images are most successful and what equipment is used.
-Check that article out for an in-depth overview of what can be found out from reviewing nearly 700 images.

 When and how to enter

-Any individual can enter up to ten images and there is a £10 fee to enter (although free for children entering the young competition).
+Any individual can enter up to ten images and there is a small fee to pay (although free for children entering the Young competition).

 The link to enter is here.